aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Struct `ExecuteRejectedTransactionEvent`

-Event emitted when a transaction is officially rejected because the number of rejections has reached the number of signatures required.
+Event emitted when a transaction is officially rejected because the number of rejections has reached the<br/> number of signatures required.

 <pre><code>struct ExecuteRejectedTransactionEvent has drop, store<br/></code></pre>